+The Group considers the future of the textile market is challenging.
 The Group will continue to closely monitor the market conditions and take necessary measures to adjust its inventory level, production capacities, product mix and pricing strategy.
 The Group will continue to emphasize industrial safety and seek improvement in efficiency in the production process by means of automation.
-Taking into account the benefits from the enlarged product portfolio and the economies of scale, the Group believes it is well positioned to take advantage of any turnaround in the textile industry.
+Taking into account the benefits from the increased level of automation and the economies of scale, the Group believes it is well positioned to take advantage of any turnaround in the textile industry.